magento/devdocs/guides/v2.0/config-guide/memcache/memcache.md

 <div class="bs-callout bs-callout-info" id="info">
    <span class="glyphicon-class">
    <p>There is currently a known issue with using Redis for session storage.
-Magento doesn't support file locking, which causes issues with distributed systems and applications that rely on Ajax.
+The Magento implementation doesn't support file locking, which causes issues with distributed systems and applications that rely on Ajax.
 We're actively working on a solution.</p></span>
 </div>

 #### Next step